Spyrology/Thinkful-ShoppingListReview/README.md

-# Example using MongoLabs Part 1 - Restful API
+# Shopping List Review

-This is a starter project for Thinkful Unit 7 Lesson 3 assignment 1.
-It picks up from unit 3 but now uses express and is ready for Heroku deployment.
+This is a starter project for the Thinkful Shopping List Review.

 ## Installation